 Red Kite Residencies

-Each year, Red Kite Drama Time residencies serve hundreds of students and CPS educators in over 20 special education classrooms.
-Red Kite Drama Time is an adaptive theater program for young people on the autism spectrum and other neurodiverse learners.
+Each year, Red Kite Drama Time Residencies serve hundreds of students and CPS educators in over 20 special education classrooms.
+Red Kite Drama Time is an adaptive theatre program for young people on the autism spectrum and other neurodiverse learners.
 The primary pillar of our curriculum is social-emotional learning, utilizing sensory drama games to engage each student’s ability to work within a group and explore their emotional expressivity and understanding.
-Our classes engage in creative play and sensory experiences to encourage students to connect with their unique body, voice, imagination, and with the community around them.
-This program is inclusive for children without language and limited mobility.
+Our classes engage in creative play and sensory experiences to encourage students to connect with their unique body, voice, imagination, and the community around them.
+This program is inclusive of children without language and limited mobility.